-Trump he thinks North Korea will keep word on missile tests
+Trump believes North Korea will keep word on missile tests

 WASHINGTON – President Donald Trump said Saturday he believes North Korea will abide by its pledge to suspend missile tests while he prepares for a summit by May with the North's leader, Kim Jong Un.